GuidesProduct development

 From planning and defining what you want your product to be and building it to the marketing plan that accompanies a launch, having these structural components in place can influence the product’s success.

-Product strategy and product management can nurture the product’s lifecycle from beginning to end.
+and can nurture the from beginning to end.
 Defining a product strategy and implementing product management can ensure your team not only stays on track but also maximizes every opportunity to enhance your products and better serve your customers.

 What is product strategy?

 A product strategy is a plan to define what you’re aiming to achieve with a product throughout its lifecycle.
-It should fulfill your customers’ needs and answer the question of why the product exists and how your value proposition can naturally evolve.
+It should fulfill your and answer the question of why the product exists and how your can naturally evolve.

 Product strategy should also measure a product’s overall success over time, revealing how well the product is hitting its goals and outlining potential red flags when something needs changing.